Student And Family Services

 The Parent Center offers school-to-home workshops, events, and meetings to educate parents with knowledge of developmental milestones and norms and how to advocate for their children.

-Refer to the 2022-2023 Parent Calendar for classes, workshops, and training available.
+Refer to the Parent Center of Schedule of Events below for a list of classes, workshops, and training available.
 A hard copy is located in our office.

 Court Mandated Nurturing Parenting Classes are also available.
 Upon completion of the classes, a certificate of completion is provided

 For more information contact:

 In partnership with First 5 Kern, center-based activities are provided for children ages 3 - 5 to prepare them for Transitional Kindergarten and Kindergarten.
 Students are provided with curriculum and supports in Student Social-Emotional Development, Language and Literacy, English Language Development, and Mathematics.
 Case Management services may also be provided for the School Readiness' students and their families.